oceanprotocol/ocean-node/README.md

 All options can be controlled using [environment variables](docs/environment-variables.md#p2p)

-Here are the proper steps:
+To quickly start your node, you can keep all of the default values,but most likely it will hurt performance.
+If you want a customised approach, here are the full steps:

 - decide what IP version to use (IPV4 or/and IPv6).
 You should use both if available.
 - decide if you want to filter private ips (if you run multiple nodes in a LAN or cloud environment, leave them on)